oracle-devrel/formula-ai-2022-hackathon/challenges/challenge3.md

 1. BPY script running on our local machine
 2. BPY script generating track from different coordantes that the ones that we provided on the day
 3. BPY procedurally generating surface material
-4. Using OCI Compute in the solution (2 points).
-5. Wow factor - this is a bit subjective hence we will get our internal teams to vote on the favourite track/tracks
+4. Wow factor - this is a bit subjective hence we will get our internal teams to vote on the favourite track/tracks.
+To help us sell your vision submit a video that shows off your work.

 ### Code Presentation and Readability